GoogleCloudPlatform/bank-of-anthos/extras/cloudsql-multicluster/README.md

-# Multi-cluster Bank of Anthos with Cloud SQL
+# Multi Cluster Bank of Anthos with Cloud SQL

 This doc contains instructions for deploying the Cloud SQL version of Bank of Anthos in a multi-region high availability / global configuration.

 The use case for this setup is to demo running a global, scaled app, where even if one cluster goes down, users will be routed to the next available cluster.
-These instructions also show how to use [Multi-cluster Ingress](https://cloud.google.com/kubernetes-engine/docs/concepts/multi-cluster-ingress) to route users to the closest GKE cluster, demonstrating a low-latency use case.
+These instructions also show how to use [Multi Cluster Ingress](https://cloud.google.com/kubernetes-engine/docs/concepts/multi-cluster-ingress) to route users to the closest GKE cluster, demonstrating a low-latency use case.

 This guide has two parts to it:
 1. Deploy Bank of Anthos on 2 GKE clusters with **Multi Cluster Ingress** for